toniles/sierpinski-animations/README.md

 ## The Essence of the Project

-This project embodies a synthesis of mathematical exactitude and creative aesthetics.
+This project embodies a synthesis of mathematics and aesthetics.
 It encourages active exploration of fractal geometry through adjustable variables.
 Experimentation is welcomed.

 ## Installation